 3. Gives them a sense of self-worth

-One of the main parts of parenting which most parents miss is instilling a sense of self-worth in their child.
+One of the main parts of parenting that most parents miss is instilling a sense of self-worth in their child.
 Usually, children are actually more creative than adults.
 Your little one’s ideas and contributions are as valuable as an adult’s.

-The important part is ensuring that your little ones know that we as adults appreciate their input and are aware of how much value they contribute towards the family.
+The important part is ensuring that your little ones know that we as adults appreciate their input and are aware of how much value they contribute to the family.
 Appreciating your child’s seemingly trivial choices is one simple way to boost their self-esteem and recognize their value.

 4. Lets them learn responsibility

 Life is made up of the decisions we make.
 It only makes sense to prepare our kids by helping them learn how to make decisions while they’re young.

 Slowly incorporating small choices in a child’s daily routine helps them to play an active role in making decisions.
 Furthermore, your child will also understand to handle both their decisions and their results (whether good or bad).

 Parents, deciding everything for your kids won’t give them the chance to unleash their creativity while also nurturing their skills of abstract thinking.